SnowyMouse/invader/README.md

   -t --tags <dir>              Use the specified tags directory.
 Use multiple
                                times to add more directories, ordered by precedence.
+  -u --uncompressed            Do not compress the cache file.
+This is default
+                               for demo, retail, and custom engines.
   -w --with-index <file>       Use an index file for the tags, ensuring the
                                map's tags are ordered in the same way.
 ```